 - It cannot give accurate results if the corresponding class is not in the training data set.

-Finally, It’s all about supervised machine learning.
-So far we have discussed what supervised machine learning is, how it works, different algorithms for supervised learning, and advantages and disadvantages of it.
-I hope you will have a better understanding of supervised learning after reading this article.
+Finally, it’s all about supervised machine learning.
+So far we have seen what supervised machine learning is, how it works, different algorithms for supervised learning, and its advantages and disadvantages.

 This is a guide to Supervised Machine Learning.
 Here we discuss the working, algorithms, advantages, and disadvantages of supervised machine learning.
 You can also go through our other suggested articles to learn more –